PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-13.md

 subgraph op discovery.
 The normalization/architecture selection passes 59 tests; no model conversion or inference was run.

+The native unary code emitter and its complete expression table now have one Torch-free owner in `pytorch_emitters.py`.
+The exporter supplies its existing tensor-expression, alias, shape, alignment, and local-name policies as callbacks, so generated statements and runtime-helper imports retain the established contract while the central exporter loses 123 implementation lines.
+Direct tests fix channel-first output, materialized NHWC bridge, fallback alignment, LeakyReLU option, and unsupported-op no-mutation behavior.
+An architecture gate fixes both the function and table ownership and includes the new module in the TensorFlow-import boundary.
+Emitter and architecture validation passes 61 tests.
+Syntax, Ruff, and diff checks pass; no model conversion, inference, dependency change, or parallel process was involved.

 ## `fb-refactor4` rank-four bounded-family checkpoint

 The first sixteen bounded families of the rank-four generic NHWC